Focus Series on Patagonian Solar Eclipse 2020

 CITEDEF, Universidad Nacional de La Plata, Argentina

-[2021-04-25] Reception of submissions for this focus series of Papers in Physics edited by Laura Morales and Gabriela Nicora is now open.
+[2021-04-25] Reception of submissions for this focus series of Papers in Physics edited by Laura Morales and Gabriela Nicora is still open.

 If you have been invited to submit your original contribution to be included in the "Focus Series on Patagonian Solar Eclipse 2020” or if you simply wish to spontaneously submit a contribution to this Focus Series, please follow the general author instructions and make sure you select the Focus Series in the Articles Section choice.